alexerm/jest-llm-eval/packages/llm-eval/README.md

 it('assistant answers deployment question', async () => {
   const conversation = [
-    { role: 'user', content: 'How do I deploy a React app?' }, { role: 'assistant', content: 'Use platforms such as Vercel, Netlify or AWS…' }
+    { role: 'user', content: 'How do I deploy a React app?' }, {
+      role: 'assistant',
+      content: 'Use platforms such as Vercel, Netlify or AWS…', },
   ];

   await expect(conversation).toPassAllCriteria(criteria, judge);
 });
 ```

-Run `npx jest` – your assertion is evaluated by *another* LLM and the result is displayed in a colourful table.
+Run `npx jest` – your assertion is evaluated by _another_ LLM and the result is displayed in a colourful table.

 ---